freebsd-net/tcp-testsuite/state-event-engine/README.md

 ```
 [RFC 1337](https://tools.ietf.org/html/rfc1337) describes the handling of RST segments
 in the TIME-WAIT state.
-[RFC 5961](https://tools.ietf.org/html/rfc5961) improves the handling of SYN and RST segments.
+[RFC 5961](https://tools.ietf.org/html/rfc5961) specifies an alternate handling of SYN and RST segments for improved security.

 ## Structure